(generic images used for general idea)

 • If you are asking me to convert your distributor from points and condenser to an electronic ignition module please buy a good quality ignition module and ballast resistor if originally fitted.
 Please also 'double check' that your existing ignition coil is compatible.
 Again if you have any doubts then buy a compatible ignition coil from the module supplier (You can always send it back if not required, but if your existing coil is not compatible it may become essential on the day to get your car converted to electronic ignition and running again.)

-Can I buy the parts in advance?
+Can I review and buy the parts for you in advance?

 In the car owners eyes this sounds like a good idea and in a 'stand alone' sense it perhaps is.
-However, here a snippet of what is actually involved and the messaging which goes back and forth.
-Sadly it consumes far too much time.....and all the time given is of course unpaid?
-It's better being the distributor makers time which is included within their product margin.
-With over 300+ customers per year......sorry to disappoint, however I'm not blessed with the free time to give such explanations.
-I wish I was...
+However, sadly it consumes far too much time.....and all the time given is of course unpaid?

 -------------------------------------------------------------------------------------------------------------

-Where ever possible I of course offer a little guidance, however when the questions keep coming or require a more involving answer......I don;t have the free time to give away.
+Please don't get me wrong.........Where ever possible I of course offer a little guidance, however when the questions keep on coming, each requiring a more and more involving answer/explanation......I don't have the free time to give away.
 Hence, that is exactly what a paid consultancy service is for.
 See 'Pricing' pages for consultancy rates.

 Thank you!